Skip to main content

 Zone AE / VE

-Punta Gorda wraps around Charlotte Harbor where the Peace River empties into the Gulf, and that funnel geography amplifies storm surge — the same dynamic that drove catastrophic flooding in both Hurricane Charley (2004) and Hurricane Ian (2022).
-The canal-front grids of Punta Gorda Isles and Burnt Store Isles place finished floors close to the water, and under FEMA's Risk Rating 2.0 those below-BFE elevations translate directly into high annual premiums.
-Raising the lowest floor above the Base Flood Elevation is the most durable way to bring a Punta Gorda home back in line with both code and insurer expectations.
+Punta Gorda wraps around Charlotte Harbor where the Peace River empties into the Gulf, and that funnel geography shapes flood exposure across the city.
+The canal-front grids of Punta Gorda Isles and Burnt Store Isles place finished floors close to the water, and raising the lowest floor above the Base Flood Elevation is the most durable way to protect these waterfront properties for the long term.

-Every Punta Gorda elevation runs through Charlotte County floodplain administration, which reviews the lift design, issues the FEMA Elevation Certificate, and inspects the finished work.
-For homes declared substantially damaged after Ian, the Increased Cost of Compliance provision in an NFIP policy typically contributes up to $30,000 toward elevation.
-We document the Substantial Damage Determination, file the ICC claim, and manage the permitting end to end so the rebuild meets current code rather than restoring the prior vulnerability.
+Every Punta Gorda elevation runs through Charlotte County floodplain administration, which reviews the lift design, issues the elevation certificate, and inspects the finished work.
+We manage that process end to end — documenting the Substantial Damage Determination where applicable and handling the permitting so the rebuild meets current code with the home's character intact.

 Punta Gorda Service Area Map